CalumRiot/PP3-Battleship/README.md

 ![Python Validation](assets/readme-images/python-validation.PNG)

-- Lighthouse Test was performed on deployed heroku site for Desktop devices as website was on designed with mobile responsiveness in mind.
+- Lighthouse Test was performed on deployed heroku site for Desktop devices as website was not designed with mobile responsiveness in mind.

 ![Lighthouse Test](assets/readme-images/lighthouse-test-pp3.PNG)